f3soil/website/content/locations/salem/index.md

       start: 05:30
       duration: 45m
 ---
-Fairfield is a "Black Ops" location which is sort of like a "beta test" to see if there is demand for F3 in a new location.
+Salem is a "Black Ops" location which is sort of like a "beta test" to see if there is demand for F3 in a new location.
 Come join us and help build something to serve your community!